 Did your last mammogram report say you have dense breasts?
 It’s more common than you think.
 Almost half of all women who get mammograms are found to have dense breasts, and although having dense breast tissue is normal, many women don’t know what it means or the health implications it may have.

 Breast density describes the different kinds of tissue that show on your mammogram.
 Your breasts are made of fat, connective tissue, and milk ducts and lobules that together are called glandular tissue.

 Dense breasts have higher amounts of glandular and connective tissue and lower amounts of fatty tissue.
 Breast density matters because women with dense breasts have a higher risk for breast cancer than women with fatty breasts.

-The radiologist who reviews your mammogram will classify your breasts according to these four groups, says Donna Plecha, MD, Medical Director of Breast Imaging at University Hospitals Breast Center:
+The radiologist who reviews your mammogram will classify your breast tissue according to these four groups, says Holly Marshall, MD, Division Chief of Breast Imaging at University Hospitals Cleveland Medical Center:

-- Almost entirely fat (about 10 percent of women)
+- Almost all fat (about 10 percent of women)

 - Some dense areas: scattered areas of dense glandular and connective tissue (about 40 percent of women)